Rosehaven

 Rosehaven is an Australian television comedy series created and written by Celia Pacquola and Luke McGregor, who also star in the lead roles.
 Set in the titular fictional rural Tasmanian town, Pacquola and McGregor star as Emma and Daniel, friends who return to Rosehaven to help run Daniel's family's real estate business.

 The show premiered on 12 October 2016 on ABC TV, the series finished after its fifth season on 22 September 2021.

 Plot

-Daniel returns to his hometown in Tasmania, fictional "Rosehaven", to help his mother, Barbara, run the family real estate business.
-His friend Emma turns up after bailing on her wedding.
+Daniel returns to his hometown in Tasmania, fictional 'Rosehaven', to help his mother, Barbara, run the family real estate business.
+His friend Emma turns up after being left by her husband during their honeymoon.
 The series draws its inspiration from McGregor's parents, who have worked in real estate in Tasmania since 1986.